usc-isi-i2/mowgli-in-the-jungle/README.md

 ### Data and structure

 * The data can be found in the folder `data`.
-This folder contains one file per dataset, with all entries for both the train and the dev partitions (no test data is provided for the DARPA datasets).
-Each dataset file is structured as a single Python object following the `classes.py` specification for a `Dataset`.
+This folder contains one folder per dataset, with all entries for both the train and the dev partitions (no test data is provided for the DARPA datasets).
+All files that belong to a dataset are parsed together as a single Python object that follows the `classes.py` specification for a `Dataset`.
 * `classes.py` describes two classes: `Dataset` and `Entry`.
   * A `Dataset` has a name and three attributes for the data partitions: `train`, `dev`, and `test`.
 Each of these partition objects are lists of "entries".
   * An `Entry` is described with the following attributes: `split`, `id`, `question`, `answers`, `correct_answer`, and `metadata`.